tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 ## Because REST APIs are a style not a standard, docs are essential

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
 SOAP APIs (service-oriented architecture protocol) enforced a specific message format for sending requests and returning responses.
-As an XML message format, SOAP was was very specific and had a WSDL file (web service description language) that described how to interact with the API.
+As an XML message format, SOAP was very specific and had a WSDL file (web service description language) that described how to interact with the API.

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural style, a set of recommended practices for submitting requests and returning responses.
 In order to understand the request and response format for the REST API, you don't consult the SOAP message specification or look at the WSDL file.
 Instead, you have to consult the REST API *documentation*.